Story At-A-Glance

 Residential Housing Boom in the Inland Empire

 “The two big ones are a booming economy and progressive local communities.
-The region’s logistics industry has become a center for the country’s seemingly endless appetite for shipped goods,” said Caitlyn Lai‑Valenti, senior director of sales and marketing at Brookfield Residential while speaking to GlobeSt, a commercial real estate (CRE) news website.
+In addition, the region’s logistics industry has become a center for the country’s seemingly endless appetite for shipped goods,” said Caitlyn Lai‑Valenti, senior director of sales and marketing at Brookfield Residential, while speaking to GlobeSt, a commercial real estate (CRE) news website.

 This has caused a boom in the local residential building sector.
 One explanation is the influx of new employees who join logistics providers as the latter expand operations.